 4. Howelling Corgi Dog Rescue

-Howelling Corgi Dog Rescue is a self-funded rescue that helps place Corgis, Cattle dogs, and mixes into loving homes forever.
-Most of the dogs are surrendered by people who could no longer care for their dogs and from local shelters, puppy mills, backyard breeders, or abandonment situations.
-Howelling Corgi is currently seeking donations to care for their rescues, and adopting or fostering them will ensure they can continue the amazing work, which can be seen on their site.
+Howelling Corgi Dog Rescue is a self-funded rescue that helps place Corgis, cattle dogs, and mixes into loving forever homes.
+Most of the dogs are surrendered by people who could no longer care for their dogs though some come from local shelters, puppy mills, backyard breeders, or abandonment situations.
+Howelling Corgi is currently seeking donations to care for their rescues, and adopting or fostering dogs will ensure this shelter can continue their amazing work.

 Howelling Corgi Dog Rescue Details